I Can See Your Voice

-I Can See Your Voice (abbreviated as ICSYV) is a television mystery music game show franchise created by Lee Seon-young and produced by CJ ENM, which originated from the South Korean program of the same title.
+I Can See Your Voice (abbreviated as ICSYV) is a television game show franchise.
+Originating from the South Korean program of the same title created by television producer Lee Seon-young and produced by CJ ENM, it features a "mystery music game show" format leaning of a guessing flair, where guest artist(s) and (also include) contestant(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.

 Background

-In 2012, producer and creator Lee Seon-young initially planned to develop a singing reality competition show that includes "good singers".
-She would unusually add elements with "bad singers", lip sync, and "guessing game" flairs, creating a unique format that would become the "mystery music game show" in the process.
-Also, she originally envisioned a program that will allow anyone to be the main character regardless of their appearances, inspired by Kim Bum-soo who struggled to gain recognition because of his look.
+In 2012, television producer Lee Seon-young initially planned to develop a singing reality competition show "involving only good singers", which she would later add unusual elements such as "bad singers", lip sync, and a "guessing game" flair, thus creating the "mystery music game show" format in the process.
+She also originally envisioned a program that allows anyone to be the "main character" regardless of their appearances, with Kim Bum-soo taking inspiration, who struggled to gain recognition because of his look.

 I Can See Your Voice made its debut on Mnet and tvN on February 26, 2015, with host Kim Bum-soo playing the game as a guest artist.
 Despite the poor reception in its first season, the show went on to become an instant success in South Korea, forcing to renew for a second season.